 Street Warden Scheme

 The main aim of the scheme is to ensure that refuse and recycling bins are taken back off the footpaths as quickly as possible after emptying.
-The role of the warden is to monitor a specific street (or streets) on the Monday following Friday’s bin collection and where bins are still left out a WERA/City Council reminder card is put through the letter box at the property.
-If the bin is still out on the Wednesday following the warden reports this by phone or email to WERA and the information is then forwarded to the City Council for action – usually a visit to the property in the first instance.
+The role of the warden is to monitor a specific street (or streets) on the Monday following Friday’s bin collection.
+Where bins are still left out a WERA/City Council reminder card is put through the letter box at the property.
+If the bin is still out on the Wednesday following, the warden reports this by phone or email to WERA and the information is then forwarded to the City Council for action – usually a visit to the property in the first instance.

 Other things that the wardens can report to WERA include bags of rubbish left on footpaths or accumulating in front gardens, street lights not working, drains blocked etc.

-If anyone is interested in joining the warden scheme could you please indicate in the first instance by emailing :- firstname.lastname@example.org
+If anyone is interested in joining the warden scheme, could you please email: firstname.lastname@example.org

-Planning Applications – WERA receives a copy of all planning applications in our area which have been made to the City Council.
-These are discussed by the Committee in order to decide whether to support or oppose and where necessary are brought to the wider attention of West End residents.
-(For current and recent applications, see the ‘Planning Applications’ page
+WERA receives a copy of all planning applications in our area which have been made to the City Council.
+These are discussed by the Committee, in order to decide whether to support or oppose, and where necessary are brought to the wider attention of West End residents.
+For current and recent applications, see the ‘Planning Matters’ page.

-Notice Board – with agreement from Lincoln Co-op WERA has an information board on the wall outside the Co-op store on Carholme Road.
-Please contact us if you wish to display anything on the board
+With kind permission from Lincoln Co-op, WERA has an information board on the wall outside the Co-op store on Carholme Road.
+Please contact us if you wish to display anything on the board.